 Owen E. Herrnstadt

-Director, Department of International Affairs, International Association of Machinists and Aerospace Workers, AFL-CIO, Adjunct Professor of Law
+Chief of Staff to the International President, Director, Trade and Globalization, International Association of Machinists and Aerospace Workers, AFL-CIO, Adjunct Professor of Law

 B.S., M.S., J.D., University of Wisconsin